patters-match/z88/readme.txt

 or several scripts have been provided.
 All scripts for Windows are named with a .bat filename extension.
 All scripts for Unix platforms uses the .sh filename extension; Bash scripting has been chosen as the common standard and should be working on most Unixes today.
-They general rule for all scripts is to change to the current directory of the script and then execute it from there, ie. in Windows, type
+The general rule for all scripts is to change to the current directory of the script and then execute it from there, ie. in Windows, type